Feb. 21, 2014

 The City of Portsmouth Works to Address EPA Wastewater Mandates

-The City and its Department of Public Works (DPW) Sewer Division are working to improve the City’s wastewater system to protect the environment and meet EPA’s wastewater mandates.
+The City and its Department of Public Works (DPW) Sewer Division are working to improve the City’s wastewater system to meet the EPA’s wastewater compliance requirements.
 The City is currently under a legal order (Consent Decree) from the EPA to upgrade the Peirce Island WWTF to secondary treatment.
 The upgrade project will be the single largest capital expense for the sewer system to date.
 The City was recently notified by EPA that the Peirce Island secondary treatment permit would be made more stringent by requiring nitrogen removal to 8 milligrams per liter (mg/L).
 Unrelated to the order, the City anticipates the draft permit for the Pease WWTF will also be more stringent and will result in another significant WWTF upgrade.

 What does this mean to Portsmouth Sewer Ratepayers?

 Your sewer rates will increase.
 During the process of planning for the necessary upgrades to our wastewater system, estimates projected that sewer rates may double in the next five years.
 The City urges ratepayers to be involved in decisions that affect your quality of life.
 Recent updated analysis shows that the rate impact may not be as much as previously anticipated, however, further investment in sewer upgrades beyond the Peirce Island facility are also anticipated to have significant costs associated with them.